mike2151/Online-OH-queue/README.md

 12. Run `python manage.py makemigrations`
 13. Run `python manage.py migrate`
 14. Run `python manage.py runserver`
+15. Create a super user: `python manage.py createsuperuser` and then navigate to `/admin`.
+See the instructions in set up above.

 An instance of Online-OH-Queue should be running in port 8000